 The award will continue to celebrate the European city which is building the best “innovation ecosystem”- connecting citizens, public organisations, academia, and business - with a view to helping the city scale up its efforts in this field.

 The winning cities will be selected by an independent panel of experts in early 2016.

 The contest will be open to cities from European Member States and Countries associated to Horizon 2020 (the EU's research and innovation programme) which have over 100.000 inhabitants at the time of submitting this application.

 Cities will be judged on the basis of initiatives they have already taken since 1 January 2012, as well as their ideas to enhance innovative capacity in the future.

 More detailed contest rules will be published when the contest is launched.

-58 applicant cities from all over Europe submitted their proposals to become the first European Capital of Innovation and gain the EUR 500 000 prize.
-The winning city, Barcelona (Spain), was awarded during the Innovation Convention in March 2014.
+58 cities from all over Europe applied to become the first European Capital of Innovation.
+The winning city, Barcelona (Spain), was chosen by a panel of independent experts in a close competition with Grenoble (France) and Groningen (The Netherlands) and awarded during the Innovation Convention in March 2014.

 The prize went to Barcelona "for introducing the use of new technologies to bring the city closer to citizens".
 The €500,000 prize is being used to scale up and expand Barcelona's efforts on innovation.